 Why does this matter?
 Two words: nonverbal cues.
 You miss out on those with written communication, which isn’t such a big deal if the topic at hand is fairly inconsequential but really matters when it comes to serious topics.

 2. Know your “why”

-You should do the necessary homework before voicing your own opinions, but there are only a few core things that you absolutely need to know:
+You should always do the necessary homework before voicing your own opinions.
+That’s table stakes.
+But there are also a few core things that you should be aware of: